 Bathymetry File

 The bathymetry file(s) contains information specifying the segment lengths, water surface elevations, segment orientations, bottom friction, and layer heights for each segment, and average widths for each grid cell.
-The following is a list of guidelines for file preparation are shown below.
+The following is a list of guidelines for file preparation are shown below:

-It is recommended the user number the branches starting with the mainstem as branch 1.
-The remaining branch numbers should be numbered consecutively starting with the most upstream branch followed by the remaining branches as one moves downstream.
+It is recommended that the user numbers the branches starting with the mainstem as branch 1.
+The remaining branch numbers should be numbered consecutively starting with the most upstream branch and followed by the remaining branches as one moves downstream.

 Each branch is surrounded by a segment of boundary cells (cells with zero widths) on both the upstream and downstream ends.
-Note this requirement results in two segments of zero widths between each branch.
+Note that this requirement results in two segments of zero widths between each branch.

 Boundary cells must also be included at the top and bottom of each segment.